Willie Calhoun Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.66).
+- The Red Sox have a 4.64 team ERA that ranks 24th among all league pitching staffs.

-- The Red Sox rank 22nd in baseball in home runs given up (82 total, 1.3 per game).
+- Red Sox pitchers combine to rank 22nd in baseball in home runs allowed (84 total, 1.3 per game).

-- The right-hander last pitched on Sunday against the Tampa Bay Rays, when he tossed five innings, allowing four earned runs while giving up five hits.
+- In his last appearance on Monday against the Tampa Bay Rays, the right-hander went six innings, giving up three earned runs while surrendering six hits.

-- The 26-year-old has put up an ERA of 5.46, with 8.7 strikeouts per nine innings, in 11 games this season.
-Opponents are batting .251 against him.
+- In nine games this season, the 24-year-old has an ERA of 3.97, with 9.1 strikeouts per nine innings.
+Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.